Asian Pacific American Medical Students Association (APAMSA)

-Asian Pacific American Medical Students Association was formed to address the needs of the Asian American community at WCM and beyond through community service, cultural and social events, and issues affecting the Asian American community.
-We are implementing a one-on-one physician mentorship program to provide medical students with additional support in their virtual learning environments.
-In addition to opportunities for mentorship, learning, and community building, members will have the opportunity to attend APAMSA’s national meetings which are held in the fall and spring of each year.
+The Weill Cornell Medical College chapter of the Asian Pacific American Medical Students Association is a group that was formed to address the needs of the Asian American community at WCMC and beyond.
+The activities and interests of the group encompass the areas of community service, cultural and social events, and issues affecting the Asian American community.
+Despite limitations due to COVID-19, we hope to continue events in the fall semester in an in-person format while adhering to proper social distancing policies.
+We also hope to invite people from WCM and other local organizations to speak on issues affecting Asian Americans including mental health, immigration and healthcare access.
+In addition to opportunities for mentorship, learning and community building, members will have the opportunity to attend APAMSA’s national meetings which are held in the fall and spring of each year.
+All are invited to participate and join for events throughout the year!

 Native American, Native Hawaiian, and Alaska Native physicians and medical students are largely underrepresented in today’s workforce and suffer from major health and healthcare disparities.
 In addition, many physicians know little about Native culture and beliefs which can heavily impact care.
 The Association of Native American Medical Students hopes to build a supportive community on campus, work closely with WCM diversity initiatives to help recruit more Native medical students, raise awareness about the many health issues tribes face, as well as expose students to Native culture, traditions, and history.